apache/inlong-website/docs/introduction.md

 sidebar_position: 1
 ---

-> InLong (应龙) is a divine beast in Chinese mythology who guides river into the sea,
+> InLong (应龙) is a divine beast in Chinese mythology who guides the river into the sea,
-> it is regarded as a metaphor of the InLong system for reporting streams of data.
+> and it is regarded as a metaphor of the InLong system for reporting data streams.

 ## About InLong
 [Apache InLong](https://inlong.apache.org) is a one-stop integration framework for massive data donated by Tencent to the Apache community.
 It provides automatic, safe, reliable, and high-performance data transmission capabilities to facilitate the construction of streaming-based data analysis, modeling, and applications.
 The Apache InLong project was originally called TubeMQ, focusing on high-performance, low-cost message queuing services.
-In order to further release the surrounding ecological capabilities of TubeMQ,  we upgraded the project to InLong,  focusing on creating a one-stop integration framework for massive data.
+To further release the surrounding ecological capabilities of TubeMQ, the community upgraded the project to InLong, focusing on creating a one-stop integration framework for massive data.
-Apache InLong uses TDBank internally used by Tencent as the prototype,  and relies on trillion-level data access and processing capabilities to integrate the entire process of data collection,  aggregation,  storage,  and sorting data processing.
-It is simple to use,  flexible to expand,  stable and reliable characteristic.
+Apache InLong relies on trillion-level data ingestion and processing capabilities to integrate the entire process of data collection, aggregation, storage, and sorting data processing.
+It is simple, flexible, stable, and reliable.

 ## Features
 - Ease of Use

-  Apache InLong is a SaaS-based service platform.
-You can easily and quickly report, transfer, and distribute data by publishing and subscribing to data based on topics
+  InLong is a SaaS-based service platform.
+Users can easily and quickly report, transfer, and distribute data by publishing and subscribing to data based on topics.

 - Stability & Reliability

-  Apache InLong is derived from the actual online production environment, it delivers high-performance processing capabilities for 10 trillion-level data streams and highly reliable services for 100 billion-level data streams
+  InLong is derived from the actual online production environment.
+It delivers high-performance processing capabilities for 100 trillion-level data streams and highly reliable services for 100 billion-level data streams.

 - Comprehensive Features

-  Apache InLong supports various types of data access methods and can be integrated with different types of Message Queue (MQ) services.
+  InLong supports various types of data access methods and can be integrated with different types of Message Queue (MQ).
 It also provides real-time data extract, transform, and load (ETL) and sorting capabilities based on rules.
-Apache InLong also allows you to plug features to extend system capabilities
+InLong also allows users to plug features to extend system capabilities.

 - Service Integration

-  Apache InLong provides unified system monitoring and alert services.
+  InLong provides unified system monitoring and alert services.
 It provides fine-grained metrics to facilitate data visualization.
-  You can view the running status of queues and topic-based data statistics in a unified data metric platform.
-  You can also configure the alert service based on your business requirements so that users can be alerted when errors occur
+Users can view the running status of queues and topic-based data statistics in a unified data metric platform.
+Users can also configure the alert service based on their business requirements so that users can be alerted when errors occur.

 - Scalability

-  Apache InLong adopts a pluggable architecture that allows you to plug modules into the system based on specific protocols.
-  You can replace components and add features based on your business requirements
+  InLong adopts a pluggable architecture that allows you to plug modules into the system based on specific protocols.
+Users can replace components and add features based on their business requirements.

 ## Architecture
 <img src="/img/inlong-structure-en.png" align="center" alt="Apache InLong"/>